How to use interactive LightMix?

 How to use it?

 After setting up LightMix, the color and intensity of each light can be changed in the VFB.
-Simply go to the LightMix tab in Corona VFB and change the desired parameters.
+Simply go to the LightMix tab in the Corona VFB and change the desired parameters.
 Below you can see the image as it was rendered, followed by a "nighttime" version created by adjusting the LightMix values without re-rendering:

 -